nightblade9/topical/README.md

 You can customize the theme by hand as you wish, or replace it outright.

-# Local Development

-You need Python 3.5+ and a modern browser (i.e. not IE6-8).
-To run locally, just run `python main.py <path to project repo>`, then from the `output` directory, run `python -m http.server` and hit up `localhost:8000`.

 # Additional Configuration

 You can include a `config.json` file in your project directory.
 Current supported fields:

 - `intro`: a little introductory blurb to display on the home page, before the stats list.
 - `intro_suffix`: anything to display after the intro stats, eg. closing `div` tag.

+# Additional Pages

+You can add additional static HTML pages to your project; simply create a `pages` directory and add any `.html` files.
+Like other files, they will be combined with the theme and copied to the output directory.

+# Local Development

+You need Python 3.5+ and a modern browser (i.e. not IE6-8).
+To run locally, just run `python main.py <path to project repo>`, then from the `output` directory, run `python -m http.server` and hit up `localhost:8000`.

 # Designing a Theme